 Now companies have become more specific.
 You either concentrate on complete UI/UX design or UI development.
 This, I feel is a major change.

-Responsive designs gave another dimension to the html development process.
-Many frameworks like Bootstrap, Foundation etc. were developed to make the development process streamlined.
+Responsive designs gave another dimension to the HTML development process.
+Many frameworks like Bootstrap, Foundation, etc. were developed to make the development process streamlined.
 Advanced features in CSS gave the websites a rich and interactive feel.
 Repositories like git and versioning like svn contributed much to the team environment.
-There are many tools like JIRA and Confluence which help in collaborating with other teams and improve the productivity.
+There are many tools like JIRA and Confluence which help in collaborating with other teams and improve productivity.

 Web will continue to emerge in the coming years.
 It has become a challenge for both designers and developers to update themselves and keep the momentum going.